 - Best for Aspiring Rock Stars: Epiphone Hummingbird Studio

 This dreadnought guitar, considered one of the top 10 acoustic guitars, comes with a remarkable amount of history—it’s the choice for members of the Rolling Stones.
-It’s a beautiful guitar with an artwork scratchplate and pearl inlaid neck.
+It’s a beautiful guitar with an artwork scratchplate and a pearl inlaid neck.
 The Hummingbird Studio is affordable with good quality sound, perfect for beginners who need an extra flair.

 - Most Stylish Acoustic Guitar: Ibanez AW54CE

 This is the best acoustic guitar with top-notch style.
 The Ibanez AW54CE comes with a beautiful dark mahogany finish.
 Plus, the cutaway gives you access to the frets more than other guitars.
 As a result, it delivers a balanced, well-rounded sound.
-It also has a preamp and Fishman pickup, giving it more volume.
+It also has a preamp and a Fishman pickup, giving it more volume.

 - Best Value Acoustic Guitar:Yamaha LL6 ARE

 Following the Acoustic Resonance Enhancement (ARE) process, this guitar is stunning.
 It makes a tone that’s worth way more than its price tag.
-The sound action is low, and as all Yamaha guitars (one of the best acoustic guitar brands), this one is of top-notch quality.
-The top is solid Engelmann Spruce, while the neck is a Mahogany/Rosewood 5-ply.
+The sound action is low, and as with all Yamaha guitars (one of the best acoustic guitar brands), this one is of top-notch quality.
+The top is solid Engelmann spruce, while the neck is a Mahogany/Rosewood 5-ply.

 - Best for Playing A Variety of Music: Gretsch G5024E Rancher

-At first glance, you’ll notice the unique shape of the soundhole, and has a beautiful aesthetic with exquisite details all across the body.
+At first glance, you’ll notice the unique shape of the soundhole, and it has a beautiful aesthetic with exquisite details all across the body.
 Dreadnought acoustic guitars can look similar to each other, but the Rancher breaks the mold.
-While the sound is similar to other acoustic guitars in the same price range, it’s versatile for most styles.
+While the sound is similar to other acoustic guitars in the same price range, it’s versatile enough for most styles.

 - Best Acoustic Guitar for Kids: Taylor GS Mini Mahogany

 This is the best budget acoustic guitar for young players who can’t handle big guitars.
 The Taylor Mini can be used for learning at home, with the sound leaning towards the mid-range.
-It’s versatile enough for an entry-level guitar with a tropical mahogany top and ebony fingerboard.
+It’s versatile enough for an entry-level guitar with a tropical mahogany top and an ebony fingerboard.

 - Best Long-Lasting Acoustic Guitar: Seagull S6